By the way, ladies and gentlemen, an observation slash question about journalism.

 So we had to order a bunch more cases.

-My teachers can love it.
+My teacher's going to love it.

-It's about two weeks before graduation.
+This about two weeks before graduation, she takes it.

 It is a hit.

-Her classmates say, We're not coming to your party unless you serve the tea.
+Her classmates say, we're not coming to your party unless you serve the tea.

-So she says, done deal.
+So she said, done deal.

 So here we have your tea in this big cooler at our party.

-And our family's just, you know, scowling.
+And our family's just scowling.

 They're looking at it, turning their nose up.